travis-infrastructure/travis-benchmarker/README.md

 This will:

-- look in the `standard/` subdirectory for `cloud-config.yml` and `cloud-init.sh`
+- look in the `data/` subdirectory for `cloud-config.yml` and `cloud-init.sh`
-- manipulate these files according to the `DOCKER_METHOD` provided
+- manipulate these files according to the `DOCKER_METHOD` provided into `data/user-data.data.multipart`
-- compress these into a file to be passed as userdata
+- compress `data/user-data.data.multipart` into `data/user-data.data.multipart.gz` to be passed as userdata
 - spin up `COUNT` instances with the compressed userdata

 Don't forget to start an ngrok listener to capture output from instances as they complete cloud-init.
 (This is a workaround for the unreliability of `aws ec2 get-console-output` for benchmarking purposes.)